 Well, what should I look for?

 A good windshield ought to be made from an impact-resistant material like Lexan, a polycarbonate, or Lucite/Plexiglas, an acrylic.
 The safety of both can be debated.
-Lucite/Plexiglas usually provides better clarity, which could provide a modicum of safety, but Lexan edges Plexi and Lucite out in terms of impact - it usually bends in applications where Plexiglas might shatter.
+Lucite/Plexiglas usually provides better clarity, which could provide a modicum of safety, but Lexan edges out Plexi and Lucite in terms of impact resistance.
+It usually bends in applications where Plexiglas might shatter.
 Lexan has a higher abrasion resistance, which means it is harder to scratch than Plexi, but the other side of that coin is that it is harder to buff the inevitable scratches, nicks, and swirls out of Lexan than it is for Plexiglas/Lucite.

 Of course, fitment is important as well.
 A manufacturer may charge significantly more for a bike-specific kit to mount your fairing or windshield, but the installation will be a snap, and little to no fabrication will be required to make things work correctly.
 That extra money may well cover the cost of frustration or an afternoon of not riding!

 Are there any advantages to one or the other?

 It depends what you like!
 Fairings offer some neat features, like the ability to customize the height and color of the small screen attached to it, without replacing the whole dang fairing.
 There’s also the ability to put storage inside the fairing, and accent the ‘wing.

 Smaller bikini fairings are usually a snap to install, and really change the style of your bike.
 Clip-ons, a bikini fairing, a two-into-one pipe and rearsets can turn a plain-Jane Dyna into a cafe ripper.
 If you experiment, you can usually find a little “sweet spot” on the bike that offers a bit of respite from the wind and noise.